eroux13/Cryptelligent/README.md

 ![JavaScript](https://img.shields.io/badge/JavaScript-38.9%25-yellow)
 ![Contributors](https://img.shields.io/badge/Contributors-4-green)

 Welcome to Cryptelligent!
-This app that allows you to search the trending cryptocurrencies and monitor specific coins, as well as read related stories on crypto.
+This app allows you to search the trending cryptocurrencies and monitor specific coins, as well as read related stories on crypto.

 ## Description